sammmDot/CybersecurityBag/README.md

 | Arduino Pro Micro

 Currently you are only loading the malicious code from the same *.ino file to the Arduino Pro Micro, then the project will be added the functionality so you can load the scripts on a microSD and run them, for the moment configure your payloads in a single *.ino file and load them.

+## Disclaimer
+ I am not responsible for the use that is given to this tool, it is only a project for purely educational purposes.